(1) A person may not act as statutory auditor of an audited person if one or more of subsections (2), (3) and (4) apply to him.

 (3) This subsection applies if the person is—

 (a) an officer or employee of an associated undertaking of the audited person, or

-(b) a partner or employee of such a person, or a partnership of which such a
+(b) a partner or employee of such a person, or a partnership of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.